 - Under $100: It is possible to find a touch screen car stereo in this price range.
 However, keep in mind that a cheap touch screen car stereo will likely be less durable and have fewer features.

 - $100-$300: Many good-quality touch screen stereos are available at this price point.
 They offer a wide range of options, so it's important you choose the key options you require to find the right unit for your vehicle.

-- Over $300: Premium touch screen car stereos can cost several hundred dollars.
+- $300 and up: Premium touch screen car stereos can cost several hundred dollars.
 They generally have larger displays, numerous features, and may be geared towards specific makes and models.

 A touch screen stereo will typically have several connection options.
 This may include Bluetooth receivers, CD/DVD readers, USB ports, flash card readers, and AUX jacks.
 Decide which of these features are most important.
 For example, you may want a USB port to play music but also to recharge a device.

-Best Touch Screen Car Stereo Reviews & Recommendations 2019
+Best Touch Screen Car Stereos Reviews & Recommendations 2021

 This stereo features built-in Bluetooth for hands-free calling and audio streaming, and it supports three Bluetooth devices at once.
 It works with a SiriusXM Sxv300 satellite radio tuner and supports new tune mix, traffic & weather now, and sports flash features.
 It has a DVD/CD receiver with an internal amp, and it's Siri Eyes Free with compatible devices.
 A built-in iPod, iPhone, and iPad control-optional adapter are required for viewing video content.